HomeArticlesHow ToHow to Calculate RSU Tax

 Frequently Asked Questions

 RSUs are taxed at vesting, not at grant.
-At grant, there's no tax consequence because you don't yet own any shares — it's just a promise.
-Each time a tranche vests, the fair market value of the shares on that date is taxed as ordinary income and added to your W-2 wages, the same way a paycheck is taxed.
+At grant there's no tax consequence, since you don't own any shares yet, just a promise.
+Each time a tranche vests, the fair market value of those shares on that date counts as ordinary income and gets added to your W-2 wages, taxed the same way a paycheck is.

-Employers commonly withhold federal tax on RSU income at the IRS supplemental wage flat rate — 22% on amounts up to $1 million in a calendar year, and 37% above that.
-This flat rate often falls short of an employee's actual marginal tax bracket, especially when combined with a base salary, which can leave a tax shortfall to settle at filing time.
+Employers commonly withhold federal tax on RSU income at the IRS supplemental wage flat rate: 22% on amounts up to $1 million in a calendar year, 37% above that.
+This flat rate often falls short of an employee's actual marginal tax bracket, especially stacked on top of a base salary, which can leave a shortfall to settle at filing time.
 Some employers use the aggregate withholding method instead, so check your specific plan documents.

-Multiply the number of shares vesting by the stock's fair market value on the vesting date: Pre-Tax Value = Shares Vesting × Stock Price at Vesting.
-For example, 1,000 shares vesting when the stock is at $50 gives a pre-tax value of $50,000 — this is the amount that gets added to your taxable wages for that pay period.
+Multiply shares vesting by the stock's fair market value on the vesting date: Pre-Tax Value = Shares Vesting × Stock Price at Vesting.
+1,000 shares vesting at $50 gives a pre-tax value of $50,000, and that's the amount added to your taxable wages for that pay period.

 Net Shares After Tax = Shares Vesting × (1 − Withholding Rate).
-At a 22% federal supplemental rate, 1,000 vesting shares nets approximately 780 shares after the company withholds shares (or cash) to cover the tax.
-The withheld shares are typically sold automatically by the broker — this is called 'sell to cover' — and the proceeds are remitted to the IRS on your behalf.
+At a 22% federal supplemental rate, 1,000 vesting shares nets around 780 shares once the company withholds shares (or cash) to cover the tax.
+The withheld shares typically get sold automatically by the broker, a process called 'sell to cover,' with proceeds remitted to the IRS on your behalf.

 Yes, but only on the gain since vesting.
-Your cost basis is the fair market value at vesting (already taxed as ordinary income).
-If the stock price rises between vesting and sale, that additional gain is a separate capital gains tax event — short-term if held under a year after vesting, long-term if held over a year.
-Selling immediately at vesting typically results in little to no additional capital gain, since the sale price is close to the vesting-date value.
+Your cost basis is the fair market value at vesting, already taxed as ordinary income.
+If the stock rises between vesting and sale, that extra gain is a separate capital gains event: short-term if held under a year after vesting, long-term past that.
+Selling right at vesting usually produces little to no additional capital gain, since the sale price sits close to the vesting-date value.

-If your marginal tax bracket is above 22% (which applies to most RSU holders with a meaningful base salary plus equity income), the flat 22% federal withholding rate undershoots what you actually owe.
-This shortfall shows up as additional tax due when you file your annual return, unless you proactively set aside extra funds or adjust your W-4 withholding to compensate during the year.
+If your marginal bracket sits above 22%, which describes most RSU holders with a meaningful base salary plus equity income, the flat 22% federal withholding undershoots what you actually owe.
+That gap shows up as extra tax due when you file, unless you set aside funds proactively or adjust your W-4 withholding during the year to compensate.

-Unvested RSUs are forfeited immediately upon voluntary resignation or termination in the vast majority of plans — there is no partial ownership before vesting occurs.
-Only shares that have already vested and settled into your brokerage account are yours to keep.
-This is precisely why RSU vesting schedules function as a retention tool for employers.
+In the vast majority of plans, unvested RSUs are forfeited immediately on voluntary resignation or termination.
+There's no partial ownership before vesting happens.
+Only shares already vested and settled into your brokerage account are yours to keep, which is exactly why vesting schedules work as a retention tool for employers.

-A vesting cliff (commonly one year) means no RSUs vest — and therefore no tax is triggered — until that cliff date passes.
-Once the cliff passes, the cliff-period shares (often 25% of the total grant for a 4-year schedule) vest and are taxed all at once in that single month, followed by smaller periodic vesting (monthly or quarterly) for the remainder of the schedule.
+A vesting cliff, commonly one year, means nothing vests and no tax triggers until that cliff date passes.
+Once it does, the cliff-period shares (often 25% of a 4-year grant) vest and get taxed all at once that month, followed by smaller periodic vesting, monthly or quarterly, for the rest of the schedule.

-It can, especially around IPOs or acquisitions where multiple years of RSUs sometimes vest in a single event ('double-trigger' vesting).
-A large one-time spike in taxable income for that pay period or tax year can temporarily push your effective bracket higher and affect eligibility for income-sensitive deductions and credits — financial advisors often recommend planning around these events in advance.
+It can, especially around IPOs or acquisitions where multiple years of RSUs sometimes vest in one event through 'double-trigger' vesting.
+A large spike in taxable income for that pay period or tax year can temporarily push your effective bracket higher and affect eligibility for income-sensitive deductions and credits, so financial advisors often recommend planning around these events well in advance.

-Many financial advisors recommend selling vested shares promptly and diversifying, since RSUs already represent concentration risk — your investment portfolio and your paycheck are both tied to the same company.
-Holding shares long-term is a deliberate investment decision distinct from the compensation event itself, and should be weighed against your overall portfolio diversification rather than held by default.
+Many advisors recommend selling vested shares promptly and diversifying, since RSUs already concentrate risk: your investment portfolio and your paycheck are tied to the same company.
+Holding shares long-term is a deliberate investment call separate from the compensation event itself, and it deserves to be weighed against your overall portfolio diversification rather than defaulted into.

 Related Articles